Updated April, 2022

 Options Tools to Reduce Price Risk

-Price options for grain, when used in conjunction with cash sales, provide a set of marketing tools for farmers.
+Price options for crops, when used in conjunction with cash sales, provide a set of marketing tools for farmers.
 Two of these tools can protect you from falling prices while allowing you to follow prices higher.

-For more information on options read:
+For more information on options see the following Ag Decision Maker Informatil Files:

-- Information File Grain Price Options Basics
+- Information File Crop Price Options Basics

 - Information File Options Tool to Enhance Price

-- Information File Grain Price Options Fence.
+- Information File Crop Price Options Fence.

 Buying options allows you to establish a minimum or floor price for your grain while receiving the benefits of higher prices.
-For this price protection you pay a premium.
+For this price protection, you pay a premium.
 Your decision is to assess whether the price protection is worth the cost of the premium.

 Using Put Options for Price Protection